 Edel O’Hagan is an experienced clinical physiotherapist and early career researcher.
-Her clinical career over 15 years has included roles the public and private settings in Ireland, New Zealand and Australia.
+Her clinical career over 15 years has included roles in the public and private settings in Ireland, New Zealand and Australia.
 Edel completed her Research Masters at Neuroscience Research Australia (NeuRA), Sydney in 2016 with Dr James McAuley and Dr Markus Huebscher.
 Edel’s research includes the first systematic review of hypnotics for postoperative pain, which identified that hypnotics should be considered for the management of postoperative pain.
 She completed a cohort study which has shown that reduced slow wave sleep (SWS) is associated with subsequent high pain intensity and worse sleep quality for the same night.
 She conducted a pilot randomised controlled trial of a hypnotic for acute low back pain which identified recruitment barriers to address in a large trial.

 Edel’s research has presented at national (APS) and major international conferences (International Low Back and Neck Pain Forum, International Association for the Study of Pain).